rails/rails/guides/source/active_record_querying.md

 Limit and Offset
 ----------------

-To apply +LIMIT+ to the SQL fired by the +Model.find+, you can specify the +LIMIT+ using +limit+ and +offset+ methods on the relation.
+To apply `LIMIT` to the SQL fired by the `Model.find`, you can specify the `LIMIT` using `limit` and `offset` methods on the relation.

-You can use +limit+ to specify the number of records to be retrieved, and use +offset+ to specify the number of records to skip before starting to return the records.
+You can use `limit` to specify the number of records to be retrieved, and use `offset` to specify the number of records to skip before starting to return the records.
 For example

 ```ruby
 Client.limit(5)